HaniMohamed/Peaktor/README.md

 # Peaktor
 JAVAFX-GUI Scientific application.
 As a part of a Master it helps to perform some calculations and graphs specific to the field of nuclear engineering.

+# Download
+You can try this app without the need to install java on your machine.
+Download from [Release page](https://github.com/HaniMohamed/Peaktor/releases)

 # Screnshots
 ![Alt text](screenshots/screenshot02.png)
 ![Alt text](screenshots/screenshot03.png)